ucbjrl/sbt/src/sphinx/Migrations/MigrationGuide_0.13.2.rst

 Many existing sbt plugins are simple libraries of re-usable setting sequences.
 Migrating to ``sbt.AutoImport`` is the easiest path to migrate off of ``sbt.Plugin`` for these libraries.

 ..
-TODO - Link to AutoPlugin docuemntation as well as encourage existing plugins to migrate to full AutoPlugin support.
+TODO - Link to AutoPlugin documentation as well as encourage existing plugins to migrate to full AutoPlugin support.

 Automatically injecting settings in to all projects/builds.